Subscribe

 A Brisbane-based research group found that Australian native myrtle honey has very high levels of the anti-bacterial compound, Methylglyoxal (MGO), and outperforms all medicinal honeys currently available on the market, including Manuka honeys”

-A competitor for Manuka Honey… I found it on line on this site: http://www.qaafi.uq.edu.au/australian-honey-proves-to-be-a-powerful-anti-bacterial-treatment
+A competitor for Manuka Honey… I found it on line on this site: https://www.qaafi.uq.edu.au/australian-honey-proves-to-be-a-powerful-anti-bacterial-treatment

 The Australian government wouldn’t tell porkies just to get ahead in the honey game..
 Would they?
 I am a Manuka honey buyer however if this is true & why shouldn’t it be..I will be switching to myrtle tree honey.